 - Developing students’ capabilities to enter academic competitions and participate on academic teams

 "Strength in our foundation; inspiration for the future."
-These words are our slogan for the Bicentennial and accurately reflect the many opportunities that lie ahead for those that think creatively and remain ever-curious -- just like those that came before us.
+These words were our slogan for the Bicentennial and accurately reflected the many opportunities that lie ahead for those that think creatively and remain ever-curious -- just like those that came before us.